 A carer (who does not normally live with you) if you or your partner need overnight care.

-In all other cases, it does not matter how the ‘spare’ bedroom is used, the new rules will apply even if:
+In all other cased, it does not matter how the 'spare' room is used, the rules will apply even if:

-St Leger Homes of Doncaster have a calculator on their website that you can use to work out how many bedrooms you will be treated as needing under the new rules.
+St Leger Homes of Doncaster have a calculator on their website that you can use to work out how many bedrooms you will be treated as needing.
 Visit www.SLHDMoneywise.co.uk and click on the ‘Room Calculator’ page on the left.

 How much Housing Benefit will you lose if you have a ‘spare’ bedroom?